 Because let’s be honest:

 No one does afternoon tea like London.
+That’s why even traditional high tea at the Ritz is absolutely wonderful.

 You can savor delicious English Breakfast tea and warm, fresh-out-of-the-oven scones with hefty dollops of clotted cream elsewhere, but it just isn’t the same.